AnemoneDeroy/inboveg-develop/src/query-data/BevragingIV_functies.md

 ### Recording information

-The function 'inboveg\_recordings' queries the INBOVEG database for relevé information (which species were recorded in which plots and in which vegetation layers with which cover) for one or more surveys.
+The function `inboveg_recordings` queries the INBOVEG database for relevé information (which species were recorded in which plots and in which vegetation layers with which cover) for one or more surveys.